 The only downside now is that your fingertips might start to get cold since your body heat has moved towards your core and away from your periphery.
 Candidly, that’s really the only current challenge we’re having right now during our winter swims.
 And, of course, you still have to experience and manage the dreaded afterdrop once you finish your swim!

-But that’s the next (and final) piece in this series.
+But that’s the next (and final) piece in this guide.

-As noted in a prior post, 80% of the challenge involved with swimming for extended periods of time in the open water involves managing our physiology and our emotions.
+As noted previously, 80% of the challenge involved with swimming for extended periods of time in the open water involves managing our physiology and our emotions.

 And of these two, managing our physiology is the key factor when swimming in the sub-40F zone.